shortbox/.github/profile/README.md

-Your CDN for your short scripts.
+Your CDN for your short projects.